alan-turing-institute/OpenSourceSA/README.md

+# NOTE!
+This repo has been archived 13th September 2023
+This project is no longer active, please reach out to Research Engineering at The Alan Turing Institute if you have questions about it.
+This repo should not be confused with the currently active open source service area of REG

 # Open Source Service Area

 **_A service area sharing the knowledge and skills to participate in or grow an open project with the Turing research community._**